Defacement is one of the famous attack techniques to take down the website and hurt the business.

-It’s more like a visual comparison to trigger alerts on tiny, medium or significant changes at an interval of daily, hourly or weekly.
+It’s more like a visual comparison to trigger alerts on tiny, medium, or significant changes at an interval of daily, hourly, or weekly.

 So if you are looking to monitor a specific area of your page, visualping is worth giving a try.

 OnWebChange helps you to select multiple areas within your webpage and notify for any changes detected.
-Along with web page, you can also monitor files like PDF, images, videos, plain text, etc.
+Along with a web page, you can also monitor files like PDF, images, videos, plain text, etc.

-You have an option to configure the way you want to be notified by email, pushover, teamstinct or HTTP callback.
+You have an option to configure the way you want to be notified by email, pushover, teamstinct, or HTTP callback.

 WebOrion monitor offers visual change, content & integrity monitoring.
-You have an option to receive notification by email, SMS or Webhooks.
+You have an option to receive notification by email, SMS, or Webhooks.

 WebOrion monitor service is available on Cloud (SaaS), on-premise appliance or virtual appliance.

 Versionista crawls the entire site to monitor changes and notifies by e-mail or slack.
-Not just HTML but Versionista is capable of track changes in PDF, text and dynamic contents as well.
+Not just HTML, but Versionista is capable of track changes in PDF, text, and dynamic contents as well.

 One of the popular cloud-based site monitoring platforms offers blacklist and defacement monitoring.

-Wachete is capable of monitoring password protected page, dynamic page and integrates well with third-party products.
+Wachete is capable of monitoring password protected page, dynamic page, and integrates well with third-party products.